RichardBrown384/riscos-artworks-js/README.md

 ## Project status

+Some parts of the file format are now thought to be understood to an acceptable level.
+However, there are some areas that are likely to remain poorly supported without some additional effort.
+They are,

+1. Text objects - the reason is that these have a dependency on RISC OS fonts
+2. Blend groups - these require additional effort on trying to understand on how ArtWorks interpolates attributes and geometry
+3. Distortion and perspective groups - while they are trivial to render, it's not understood how ArtWorks applies the transforms
+4. Sprite objects - these could theoretically be supported but would require improvements in the supporting libraries

-Large parts of the file format aren't well understood.
-Therefore, the library and documentation are offered as works in progress and there isn't much emphasis on the software engineering fundamentals such as testing.
+The library and documentation are offered  as works in progress and there isn't much emphasis on the software engineering fundamentals such as testing.

-Writing ArtWorks files is experimental and only a limited subset of features is supported.
-Typically, only those features that are well understood are supported, such as fills and strokes.
+Writing ArtWorks files is experimental and only a limited feature subset is supported.
+Typically, only features that are well understood are supported, such as fills and strokes.
+It should also be noted that the main motivation for writing files was to further the deductive process in a way that lends itself to documentation (the provided examples).

 ---
 [artworks-wikipedia]: https://en.wikipedia.org/wiki/ArtWorks